crowdhackathon-smartcity/Devs-Ex-Machina/README.md

 # Devs-Ex-Machina

-This is a short guide on how to install and use our code.
+## The product
+We add smart buttons to public services in order to collect and store data for the amount of people waiting.
+We use this information to produce analytics that can be used from municipalities, public services and civilians, each for their own benefit.

-## Components used
+## Technologies used
 * Arduino
 * Sentilo
 * Node-red

+This is a short guide on how to install and use our code.

 ## Arduino
 1. Download and install [Arduino IDE](https://www.arduino.cc/en/main/software)